Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 CAUTION

 Octisalate is a UV filter and skincare ingredient.
 Can cause fetal bleeding at high doses with a narrow safety margin.
-Octisalate is a salicylate based UV filter that can cause fetal bleeding at high doses, with a narrow safety margin during pregnancy.
+A salicylate based UV filter that can cause fetal bleeding at high doses.
+It has a narrow safety margin and is best avoided during pregnancy as a precaution.

 phenoxyethanol